How to Save Money on Travel

 Get loyal

-Speaking of loyalty programs, always join them, whether it’s for a travel site, a hotel, airline, or rental car company.
-Most are free and include small perks like free WIFI, free upgrades, and more.
-Redeem your points wisely to score better deals on rooms, free breakfast, and more.
+Join any free loyalty programs, whether they are for a travel site, a hotel, airline, or rental car company.
+Most include perks like free WIFI, free upgrades, the ability to earn points towards additional benefits, and more.
+Redeem your points wisely to score better deals on the amenities that are important to you.

 If you travel frequently, consider a get a hotel-branded, or airline-branded credit card.
 Many offer hefty bonus points and perks!
 Keep in mind that these cards also often have high interest rates, so only sign up and use the cards if you intend to pay them off in full each month.

-If you’d prefer to use your regular credit card, check the benefits section on their site.
-They might have travel perks, like exclusive hotel discounts or free travel protection.
+If you’d prefer to use your regular credit card, there may be travel benefits, like exclusive hotel discounts, no foreign transaction fees, or free travel protection.

 And don’t forget your memberships!
 Many hotels offer AAA or AARP discounts.